Donald Trump Slams Democrats And Brags On Economy During Conference Call With GOP Leadership

 As previously reported by The Inquisitr, Schiff and a number of ranking House Democrats sent a letter to Vice President Mike Pence on Friday asking for documents related to the Ukraine phone call.
 The members asked the vice president for documents relating to any involvement he had in the Ukraine phone call.

-While Pence typically stays out of Trump-related controversies, it appears as if he might have significant involvement in the Ukraine scandal, as he flew to Ukraine to meet with the president after Trump canceled his trip there because of an incoming hurricane.
+While Pence typically stays out of Trump-related controversies, it appears as if he might have significant involvement in the scandal, as he flew to Ukraine to meet with the president after Trump canceled his trip there because of an incoming hurricane.

 Some have reportedly speculated that part of Pence’s trip to Ukraine involved ratcheting the pressure on Zelensky to meet Trump’s demand for information on Biden and his son, Hunter Biden.